 The bill amends section 3301.0712 and enacts section 3345.065 of the Revised Code to establish a new system of college and work readiness assessments for high school students in Ohio.
 Under the amended section, each school district or school is required to select one nationally standardized assessment, such as the ACT or SAT, to administer to its students, replacing the previous Ohio graduation tests.
-Additionally, parents or guardians of students entering ninth grade on or after July 1, 2022, have the option to opt-out of the nationally standardized assessment.
-The bill also outlines the requirements for end-of-course examinations in various subjects, including English language arts, science, and mathematics, and specifies that students enrolled in advanced placement or international baccalaureate courses may take corresponding examinations instead of the prescribed end-of-course assessments.
+Additionally, parents or guardians of students entering ninth grade on or after July 1, 2022, may opt out of having the assessment administered.
+The bill also outlines the structure of end-of-course examinations and the conditions under which students may be exempt from these assessments.

 Statutes affected: